-We decided to walk there but after only five minutes of walking, we were picked up by locals and they dropped us all the way to Zelve Open-Air Museum where we would visit first before Pasabag Valley.
+We decided to walk there but after only five minutes of walking, we were picked up by locals and they dropped us all the way to Zelve Open-Air Museum which we would visit first before Pasabag Valley.

-There are a few other modes of transport in Cappadocia that I will detail below, although I suggest walking and trekking because there are lots to see on the way to each attraction and locals will pick you up and drop you further down your route.
+There are a few other modes of transport in Cappadocia that I will detail below, although I suggest walking and trekking because there are lots to see on the way to each attraction, and locals will pick you up and drop you further down your route.

 ENTRANCE FEE FOR PASABAG VALLEY

 There was a ticket office and a turnstile but we just walked in as did everyone else.
 It was seemingly free… I hope!
 No, it definitely was free as of 2019 and everyone just walked straight in and out, which was nice.